Blog Header Logo

 Hot Tub Recycling or Hot Tub Graveyard?

 If you have ever wondered what to do with an old, unused and probably non-working hot tub - this post is for you.
-The lifespan of a hot tub needn't be short, the shell and other parts can last a lifetime, with occasional equipment repair and replacement, or a few spa parts here and there.
+The lifespan of a hot tub needn't be short.
+The shell and other parts can last a lifetime, with occasional equipment repair and replacement, or a few spa parts here and there.

 And that's part of the problem, is that acrylic spas are built to last, and they aren't biodegradable, as a wooden hot tub can be.
 Plus, it's too big to fit in your blue recycle bin!
 If you call a local junk pickup service, they take the spa straight away to the landfill and just kick it off the truck.
 This is the least "green" option of getting rid of an old hot tub.

-Trade-in your Hot Tub
+Trade-in Your Hot Tub

 If you are planning to buy a new spa, a slightly more green way to recycle a spa is to trade it in on a new model.
 Many spa dealers and manufacturers have a program to haul off your previous spa at no charge, and may even pay you something for it.
 Spa shops may then strip the spa of any usable parts, or they may sell it to a spa scrapper who may rebuild or refurbish the spa, to resell it as reconditioned.
 But most of the time, they just haul the tub around back to the spa graveyard.

-Sell your used Hot Tub
+Sell Your Used Hot Tub

 You can sell it to a local spa scrapper / refurbisher, if you can find one.
 Check with friends and family.
 Post a listing on craigslist.com, or on freecycle.org.
-But don't offer it for Free, ask for at least $100, up to $500 or more if the spa is in operating condition.
+But don't offer it for free.
+Ask for at least $100, up to $500 or more if the spa is in operating condition.
 When you offer a spa for free, it doesn't seem that enticing, even if it holds water and heats up.
 If you can rent or borrow a truck and trailer, perhaps you may be able to deliver the spa (for a few hundred bucks more!).

-Strip it Down and Recycle what you can
+Strip it Down and Recycle What You Can

 First, remove the spa pack and spa side controls, all of the equipment.
 You may have a better chance of selling the components.
 New spa packs can run over $1000, so you may be able to get some money for the equipment from a spa guy, or a fellow spa owner.
 At the very least, it can be useful for spare parts.
 After all of the electronics are removed, you can strip away the cabinet from the shell.
 Wood and plastic cabinets can be recycled.
-Next, cut off all of the PVC fittings, valves and pipes, which can also be recycled.
-Finally, the spa shell itself can be cut up into smaller pieces, using a reciprocating saw with a 9" blade.
-The acrylic spa shell is not recyclable, but a rotomolded (thermoplastic) spa shell can be recycled.
-The spa cover can also be recycled, separately into it's components - vinyl, foam, steel, nylon.

 hot tub garden pond